Warm welcome of the Maasai Samburu tribe

 There is a rule in their village to sacrifice a goat if someone comes to visit.
 That way they welcome you and show you respect, as goats are the most valuable things they own.
 As nice of a gesture as that was, I was shocked when I saw a woman collect the blood from the goat they killed and then drink it. „It’s for the energy,“ she said.
 Although I wouldn’t drink blood to get energy, I respect their way of life, and this for sure was an interesting moment to see.

-How does their day look like?
+How does the day of the Maasai Samburu look like?

 The women wake up at sunrise to milk the goats and then let them go with one child who takes care of them the whole day, then they take the rest of the children to school about 20 minutes away.
 Afterward, they bring home water in barrels (the only way to get water).
 When all that is done, they prepare for a praying session that lasts until the evening.
 In the evening they milk the goats again and then make dinner for the family.
 After the sun is down everyone gets back into their huts, chat a bit, and then go to sleep.